aica-wavelab/tech-crash-course/content/tutorials/1_intro_iml.md

 The first day is all about learning about **machine learning** by doing **interactive machine learning**.

+For both days of the first bloc you have to fill out an *reflection log* you find here:

+[Docx : Reflection Log Template](https://github.com/aica-wavelab/aica-assignments/blob/main/A1_introduction/Reflection-Log-Block1.docx){: .btn .btn-green target="_blank"}

+You are encouraged to work in mixed teams!
+Furthermore, there is homework to do:

+[Docx : Homework for HM students](https://github.com/aica-wavelab/aica-assignments/blob/main/A1_introduction/Homework-Block1-HM-Students.docx){: .btn .btn-green target="_blank"}

+[Docx : Homework for HMTM students](https://github.com/aica-wavelab/aica-assignments/blob/main/A1_introduction/Homework-Block1-HMTM-Students.docx){: .btn .btn-green target="_blank"}

+HMTM students can also do the homework of HM students if they prefer it!

 {: .note-title }
 > Note
 >